lewiesth/TaxReliefProject/README.md

 ## Improvements
 ### Non-functional testing
-Ideally, we should also conduct non-functional testing on both the REST requests and the web pages to evaluate performance.
+Ideally, non-functional testing should be done on both the REST requests and the web pages to evaluate performance.

-For REST requests, we can use SoapUI to run concurrent threads to test multiple calls to each REST request to evaluate how well it performs under load and measure any deterioration in response times.
+For REST requests, SoapUI can be used to run concurrent threads to test multiple calls to each REST request to evaluate how well it performs under load and measure any deterioration in response times.
 For the context of this project, having 10 threads calling each service 5 times a second should suffice as it is unlikely that it will be under heavy load as a non-commercial service

 ### Logging
-Although we have mentioned the built-in logging by PyCharm above, it would be better and IDE agnostic to include a more robust logging framework such as Allure.
+Although I have mentioned the built-in logging by PyCharm above, it would be better and IDE agnostic to include a more robust logging framework such as Allure.
 This would allow us to generate reports regardless of where we run the tests and could support a larger range of users

 ### TestData
 Currently, test data is being created manually and stored locally either within the codebase or on local machine.
-In an ideal scenario, we could create Python classes that could generate the data appropriately for both valid and invalid test cases on demand and remove the need to have test data stored in a disorderly manner
+In an ideal scenario, I could create Python classes that could generate the data appropriately for both valid and invalid test cases on demand and remove the need to have test data stored in a disorderly manner

 ### Test cleanup
-In many of the testcase, the validations and data manipulation would seem to be rather large chunks and repetitive.
+In many of the testcases, the validations and data manipulation would seem to be rather large chunks and repetitive.
 Given enough time, it would be good practise to store validations and formulas in keywords/classes to reduce the mess and keep the code more concise

 ## Packages and versions